starcitizen-lug/knowledge-base/wiki/Home.md

 #### AMD News
 > (Apr 29, 2024) **Vulkan Beta**
-> - Vulkan driver version warning can be dismissed, can be prevented by using dxvk-git
 > - Bright flickering lights at edges of ingame RTT display panels
 >   - To fix: Add environment variable `radv_zero_vram=true`
 > - Game may present a black screen